Mike-Aniki/Aniki-ReMake/README.md

 </div>

 <h3 align="center">
-A Console-Like Fullscreen Theme for Playnite
+A Console-Style Fullscreen Experience for Playnite
 </h3>

 </div>

 <div align="center">

-Aniki ReMake is a highly customizable Playnite Fullscreen theme designed to turn your PC library into a modern console-style interface.
+Aniki ReMake is a highly customizable fullscreen theme for Playnite, built to transform your PC library into a modern console-inspired interface.

-With multiple layouts, animated login screens, visual packs, color presets, achievement views, profile-style pages, game news, and advanced fullscreen menus, Aniki ReMake focuses on creating a polished, controller-friendly experience for couch gaming and big-screen setups.
+Designed for controller navigation and big-screen setups, it focuses on clean layouts, immersive visuals, smooth fullscreen navigation, and deep customization.

+Together with Aniki Helper and supported Playnite extensions, Aniki ReMake can also provide advanced features such as fullscreen menus, media integrations, splash screens, notifications, Steam friends, achievements, statistics, and more.

+The goal is simple: make Playnite feel closer to a polished console dashboard while keeping the flexibility of a PC gaming library.

 </div>